Are you looking for the best swaddle blankets for your baby? Comforting a newborn baby can be daunting for new parents.

 Cons: Requires swaddle technique, expensive

 The classic swaddle by aden + anais is very highly rated by moms.
-These blankets are made from a soft, thin cotton known as muslin.
+These blankets are made from soft, thin cotton known as muslin.
 They are large and easy to work with.
 They are on the pricey side but can use them for burping, nursing or as a stroller cover.
-Muslin cloths are a must have for new moms.
+Muslin cloths are a must-have for new moms.

-You will need to learn the correct swaddle technique with these as there are no fasteners.
-We love that they can comfortable snuggle baby, but they not bulky and won’t cause overheating.
+You will need to learn the correct swaddle technique with these, as there are no fasteners.
+We love that they can comfortably snuggle baby, but they not bulky and won’t cause overheating.
 These would be perfect if you live in a hotter climate or your newborn is a summer baby.

 Summer Infant SwaddleMe